Anatolian hieroglyphs: Typology

+One peculiarity of the Luwian writing system is that in some texts vowel signs, usually repeating the vowel of the preceding syllable, were used to fill up sign columns, so that new words would always start at the top of the line.
+Some texts also exhibit the so-called "initial-à-final" pattern, where the word-initial a character is moved either to the top of the second column of signs or to the end of the word.

 Decipherment

 Anatolian hieroglyphs first came to Western attention in the nineteenth century, when European explorers such as Johann Ludwig Burckhardt and Richard Francis Burton described pictographic inscriptions on walls in the city of Hama, Syria.
 The same characters were recorded in Boğazköy, and presumed by A. H. Sayce to be Hittite in origin.

 By 1915, with the Luwian language known from cuneiform, and a substantial quantity of Anatolian hieroglyphs transcribed and published, linguists started to make real progress in reading the script.
 In the 1930s, it was partially deciphered by Ignace Gelb, Piero Meriggi, Emil Forrer, and Bedřich Hrozný.
 Its language was confirmed as Luwian in 1973 by J.D.
 Hawkins, Anna Morpurgo Davies and Günther Neumann, who corrected some previous errors about sign values, in particular emending the reading of symbols *376 and *377 from i, ī to zi, za.

 Sign inventory

-The script consists of on the order of 500 unique signs, some with multiple values; a given sign may function as a logogram, a determinative or a syllabogram, or a combination thereof.
+The script consists of some 500 unique signs, some with multiple values; a given sign may function as a logogram, a determinative or a syllabogram, or a combination thereof.
 The signs are numbered according to Laroche's sign list, with a prefix of 'L.' or '*'.
 Logograms are transcribed in Latin in capital letters.

 For example, *90, an image of a foot, is transcribed as PES when used logographically, and with its phonemic value ti when used as a syllabogram.
 In the rare cases where the logogram cannot be transliterated into Latin, it is rendered through its approximate Hittite equivalent, recorded in Italic capitals, e.g. *216 ARHA.
 The most up-to-date sign list was compiled by Massimiliano Marazzi in 1998.